A GREAT HOBBY SPORT

 A FISHING LICENSE

 A FISHING LICENSE is required to fish in Cyprus.
 It can be applied for online at the DEPARTMENT OF FISHERIES AND MARINE RESEARCH.
-Regulations are in place that dictate the size and quantities of caught fish and some protected areas that do not permit fishing also exist.
+Regulations are in place that dictate the size and quantities of caught fish, and some protected areas that do not permit fishing also exist.
 Further information regarding this can be obtained from the DEPARTMENT OF FISHERIES AND MARINE RESEARCH.
-As well as renting and selling fishing equipment, local tackle shops and most fishing shelters also act as a good source of information and friendly advice.
+As well as renting and selling fishing equipment, local tackle shops and most fishing shelters also act as a good source of information, always offering friendly advice.
 Some also offer guided fishing tours and daily boat hire.

 GENERAL FISHING ADVICE

 Pelagic species such as tuna and bonita are more common in late spring to early autumn.
 Bottom-dwelling fish such as grouper and dentex can be caught year-round in rocky areas.
-While the Mediterranean isn’t strongly tidal, dawn and dusk are generally productive times for many species, plus calmer seas in the early morning.
-For shore fishing, a light to medium rod approximately 2 to 4 metres with a range of 15 to 40 grams in weight and a small spinning reel works for smaller shore species.
+While the Mediterranean isn’t strongly tidal, seas are generally calmer in the mornings.
+With this in mind, dawn and dusk are generally the more productive times for fishing.
+A light to medium rod, approximately 2 to 4 metres, with a range of 15 to 40 grams in weight, and a small spinning reel works for smaller shore species.
 Booking a local guide or charter operator can greatly improve success and safety.
-Boat trips charters often provide necessary fishing gear.
+Boat trip charters often provide necessary fishing gear.
 Tackle shops, fisheries offices, and fishing clubs can offer spot-specific tips, rentals, and advice on local fishing rules.

 Practical steps to get started